openmc-dev/openmc/docs/source/usersguide/input.rst

 The ``<write_matrices>`` element is used to view the PETSc sparse matrices created when solving CMFD equations.
 These binary output files can be imported into MATLAB using PETSc-MATLAB utilities.
-This option can be turned on with ".true." and off with ".false.".
+This option can be turned on with "true" and off with "false".

-  *Default*: .false.
+  *Default*: false